Kipok/NeMo-Skills/docs/prompt-format.md

 Note that we use `{problem}`, `{solution}` and `{examples}` format strings here.
 The `{examples}` is a special key that will be used to include few shot examples you specify above (it's empty unless you add `++examples_type` or specify it in the config like e.g. in [llama3-gsm8k prompt](/nemo_skills/prompt/config/llama3-instruct/gsm8k.yaml)).
-All other keys will need to be specified when you call `prompt.build_string` or `prompt.build_messages` (more on that in the [prompt-api section](#prompt-api)) so that we can replace placeholders with actual input.
+All other keys will need to be specified when you call `prompt.fill_prompt` (more on that in the [prompt-api section](#prompt-api)) so that we can replace placeholders with actual input.

 The input for few shot examples always comes from one of the available example types in